 Hello everyone, it’s Tuesday, so that means it’s one day closer to spring break for me!
-I’ll be out of town next week on a mission trip (complete with 31 hour drive each way 🙂 ), so I’m doing my best to get a post ready to go for y’all for next week.
+I’ll be out of town next week on a mission trip (complete with 31 hour drive each way 🙂 ).
+So right now I’m doing my best to get a post ready to go for y’all for next week.

 At last, we’ve come to the end of our series on the basic steps to becoming an RD!
-Once you’ve successfully completed the first two steps we talked about, you’re eligible to take the RD exam!
-The only thing standing in your way is lots of studying (but at this point you’ve probably gotten used to that, right? 😉 ).
-This is the only option for this final phase of the road to the RD, so we’ll spend more time looking at who’s eligible, what this test covers, when and where to take it, and how to study.
+Once you’ve successfully completed the first two steps we talked about (getting a degree and completing a dietetic internship, you’re eligible to take the RD exam!
+The only thing standing in your way is lots of studying.
+(At this point you’ve probably gotten used to that, right? 😉 ).
+This is the only option for this final phase.
+This post will spend time looking at who’s eligible, what this test covers, when and where to take it, and how to study.

 Who can Take the Exam?